chaitanyantr/Project_Bravo/README.md

 How to push the file changes to git repo for that,we need to bind the github repo to local folder in your pc.

-> for this repo github repo link is https://github.com/chaitanyantr/BravoProject
+> for this repo github repo link is https://github.com/chaitanyantr/Project_Bravo

-> git remote add origin https://github.com/chaitanyantr/BravoProject
+> git remote add origin https://github.com/chaitanyantr/Project_Bravo

+undo remote origin
+> git remote remove origin

 Now comes the final magic wand command to push the files